-- Business Services 2 Unit

-- Construction 2 Unit

-- Engineering

-- Live Production and Services 2 Unit

-- Hospitality 2 Unit

-- Sports coaching 2 Unit

-- Retail Services 2 Unit
+- Certificate II in Business 2 Unit - Certificate II in Construction Pathways 2 Unit - Certificate III in Live Production and Services 2 Unit - Certificate II in Hospitality Food and Beverage 2 Unit - Certificate II in Sport Coaching 2 Unit - Certificate III in Retail 2 Unit

 Remember, only one of these can contribute to the ATAR but study of all five can contribute to the HSC.
 If you do not want an ATAR this should be considered.
 On occasion TAFE will offer a category B subject.
 You need to check the separate TAFE information for the status of these subjects.
+NB: Category B courses have an optional HSC component.